$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

 \subsection{Organization}

 We now discuss the layout of the paper.

-\begin{itemize}[noitemsep] \item In Section \ref{Sec:Prelims}, we introduce preliminaries on $\Gtwosplit$ and non-compact symmetric spaces $\mathbb{X}$ in general, including details on bases of pencils.
+\begin{itemize}[noitemsep] \item In Section \ref{Sec:Prelims}, we introduce preliminaries on $\Gtwosplit$ and non-compact symmetric spaces $\mathbb{X}$ in general, including bases of pencils.
 We then discuss the geometry of the $\Gtwosplit$-symmetric space and the embeddings of the $\Gtwosplit$-partial flag manifolds in the visual boundary of $\X_{\Gtwosplit}$.

-\item In Section \ref{Sec:CyclicG2'Higgs}, we discuss a family of cyclic $\Gtwosplit$-Higgs bundles that admit a holomorphic reduction of structure to $T^\C < \Gtwo^\C$ as in \cite{CT24}.
-We derive Hitchin's equations for such Higgs bundles general, before specializing to the sub-families of $\beta$ and $\alpha$-bundles.
+\item In Section \ref{Sec:CyclicG2'Higgs}, we consider a family of cyclic $\Gtwosplit$-Higgs from \cite{CT24}.
+We carefully introduce the $\Gtwosplit$-structure on such bundles, and derive Hitchin's equations for such Higgs bundles general.
+We then justify the dimension counts of the spaces $\chi_{\sigma}^d(S)$ from the introduction.